mportesdev/mportesdev.github.io/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: Welcome
 ---

-This is my mini-blog.
-It is mostly focused around my current endeavours in [Python][Python] programming.
+Welcome to my mini-blog.
+It is mostly focused around [Python][Python] programming.

 [Python]: https://www.python.org/